 Cappuccino and Frappe -> Ketoproof Coffee

 Missing your lattes and frappes?
 That’s not a problem!
-Ketoproof coffee (or better known as bulletproof coffee) is a fantastic mix of coconut oil and butter in your coffee instead of the generic cream or milk.
+Ketoproof coffee is a fantastic mix of coconut oil and butter in your coffee instead of the generic cream or milk.
 You might think that it sounds disgusting at first, but if you think about what butter is made out of – it’s pretty much just hardened cream.
 Once you melt it down and mix it all up using an immersion blender, you get a delicious coating of froth on the top of your mug o’ joe.

 Cocktails -> Dry Wine, Liquor

 Instead of getting sugar filled cocktails, make a change to go after a low-carb alternative.
 Liquor is the best choice, being the lowest in carbs (most are 0 carbs, in fact).
 Dry wines are the second best choice, being 3-5g carbs per glass.
 Make sure you keep an eye on flavored liquors or mixed liquors as they may have carbs.
 For wines, it’s best to stick with classic red and white dry wines.

 Read more about what alcohol you can have on a ketogenic diet here: The Ketogenic Diet and Alcohol

 Mixers and Chasers -> Diet Soda, Water and Lemon